wobsoriano/vue-motion-one/docs/api/use-animate.md

 `useAnimate` accepts:

 -   `target` - The target element.
 Can be a ref or string.
 -   `keyframes` - Element will animate from its current style to those defined in the keyframe.
-Refer to [motion one's docs](https://motion.dev/dom/animate#keyframes) for more.
+Refer to [motion one docs](https://motion.dev/dom/animate#keyframes) for more.
 -   `options` - Optional parameter.
 Refer to [motion one docs](https://motion.dev/dom/animate#options) for the values you could pass to this.